QilongZhang/srswiki/v2_EN_Streamer.md

 SRS can listen a udp port, which recv udp packet(SPTS) from encoder, then remux the SPTS to a RTMP stream.
 All features for RTMP is ok for this RTMP stream.

-The config for pushing MPEG-TS over UDP:
+The config for pushing MPEG-TS over UDP, see `conf/push.mpegts.over.udp.conf`:

 ```
 # the streamer cast stream from other protocol to SRS over RTMP.